Illinois-IoT/main-project/tutorials/day4/day4.md

 #### POST

-The `POST` verb is most-often utilized to **create** new resources.
+The `POST` verb is most often utilized to **create** new resources.

 #### PUT

-`PUT` is most-often utilized for **update** capabilities, PUT-ing to a known resource URI with the request body containing the newly-updated representation of the original resource.
+`PUT` is most often utilized for **update** capabilities, PUT-ing to a known resource URI with the request body containing the newly-updated representation of the original resource.

 #### DELETE